top of page

 10 What happens in the free initial consultation?

-The free consultation offers a safe, confidential space to discuss your concerns about addictive patterns, co-occurring conditions, or anything else you may be struggling with — without committing to anything.
-We'll explore how and what form of therapy/coaching or support can be helpful to you, and answer any questions you may have about change, recovery, my approach, and so on.
-This free initial session also provides an opportunity for us to assess if can be a good fit for working together towards your recovery goalsLet's book your free consultation today.
+The free consultation offers a safe, confidential space to discuss your concerns, needs and goals without committing to anything.
+We'll explore how therapy can be helpful to you, and answer any questions you may have.
+This free initial session also provides an opportunity for us to assess if we can be a good fit for working together towards your therapy goalsLet's book your free consultation today.

 2 Are you able to work online with clients located outside of The Netherlands?